Skip to main content

 Leadership

-The UIT Leadership Team comprises CIO Steve Gallagher and the leaders of the eight units that report directly to him.
+The UIT Leadership Team comprises CIO Steve Gallagher and the leaders of the seven units that report directly to him.

 photo of Steve Gallagher